Hazrat Shahjalal International Airport: History

 In 1941, during the Second World War, the British government built a landing strip at Kurmitola, several kilometres north of Tejgaon, as a spare landing strip for the Tejgaon Airport, which at the time was a military airport, to operate warplanes towards the war fields of Kohima (then in Assam) and Burmese war theatres.

 After the Partition of India in 1947, Tejgaon Airport became the first civilian airport in what was then East Pakistan (present day Bangladesh).
 During the 1965 Indo-Pakistani war, the then abandoned airstrip was bombed by Indian Air Force, thinking it to be the Tejgaon Airport as the base.

-In 1966, a project was taken by the then Pakistan Government to construct a new airport, and the present site north of Kurmitola was selected.
-A tender was floated for the construction of the terminal building and the runway under the technical support of French experts.
-A rail station (present day Airport Railway Station) was also built near the site for the transportation of construction materials.
-The new airstrip was halfway done when the Bangladesh Liberation War broke out in 1971.
-During the war, the airstrip suffered severe damage.

 After independence, the Government of Bangladesh restarted works abandoned by the previous contractors and consultants during the war.
 The government decided to make the airport Bangladesh's main international airport and appointed Aéroports de Paris of France as its new consultants.
 The airport began operations in 1980 after the main runway and central portion of the present terminal building was formally opened by then President of Bangladesh Ziaur Rahman (assassinated in 1981) as Dacca International Airport ("Dacca" is the former spelling of "Dhaka").
 The project was completed in 1983.
 Then President Abdus Sattar re-inaugurated the airport as Zia International Airport.